WhiskerWeirdo/BanterBrain-Buddy/README.md

 >You may copy, distribute and modify the software as long as you track changes/dates in source files.
 Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.

 ## About
-BanterBrain Buddy is a Microsoft Windows based Speech-To-Text to LLM to Text-To-Speech program for general entertainment or as a streaming companion.
+BanterBrain Buddy is a Windows based Speech-To-Text to LLM to Text-To-Speech program for general entertainment or as a streaming companion.

-### Future
-The Speech-To-Text can be:
-- Native Windows STT
-- Microsoft Azure
-- Google

-The LLM can be:
-- ChatGPT
-- GPT4All (Local) CPU or GPU

-The Text-To-Speech can be:
-- Native Windows
-- Microsoft Azure
-- Google?
+The goal is to provide local PC or streaming entertainment by talking to an AI and hearing the responses back, based on a role you can set for the AI.
+The goa is to support both local only-resources or API services.
+For the streaming side of things, integration with Twitch to respond to chat commands and stream events is planned.

+## Resources for local and API
+- for most API-services you need a paid account using a creditcard!
+(OpenAI, Azure, Google, Deepgram, etc.)
+- local based LLM's like GPT4All take significant resources; expect to need at least 8 GB memory for a basic model and a solid GPU if you want fast responses

 ## ToDo before public release
 ### Voice input